 In 1991, Tatum was hired by Procter & Gamble as a corporate account executive and was later promoted to corporate account executive.
 In 1995, he joined the Clorox Company, where he served as a regional sales manager and oversaw the company's $100 million northeast sales territory.
 After graduating from Harvard Business School Tatum joined Major League Baseball’s department of corporate sponsorships in 1998.
-A year later, Tatum was hired by the National Basketball Association (NBA) as senior vice president of marketing partnerships.
+A year later, Tatum was hired by the National Basketball Association (NBA) as director of marketing partnerships.
 In 2009, Tatum served as executive vice president of global marketing partnerships at the National Basketball Association, where he managed corporate sponsorships for companies such as American Express, Anheuser-Bush Inc., and Kia Motors.
 In 2014, he was appointed deputy commissioner and chief operating officer of the National Basketball Association and became the highest-ranking executive of color in a professional sports league.
 As deputy commissioner, Tatum is responsible for the NBA’s technology advancements, launched the Basketball Africa League, and developed programs in China and India.

 Tatum is a member of the Executive Leadership Council, and sits on the boards of USA Basketball, the International Basketball Federation (FIBA), the Naismith Memorial Basketball Hall of Fame, LA 2028 Summer Olympics, and the Harvard Business School Board of Dean’s Advisors.
 He is chair of the Harvard Business School Club of New York and member of the board of directors for The Partnership for Drug-Free Kids.